Simon-Brandt/ShellArgparser/README.md

 At the same time, we need an arguments definition file, herein aptly called `arguments.csv`.
 Its structure is identical to the arguments definition we previously used, allowing you to easily move a definition between your script and the separate file.

 You can (and should) add the header to explain the fields, or else need to set [`ARGPARSER_ARG_DEF_FILE_HAS_HEADER`](#argparser_arg_def_file_has_header) to `false`.
-Then, you can set your text editor to interpret the data as CSV file, possibly syntax-highlighting the columns with the given header or visually aligning the columns (as done by the [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv "Visual Studio Code &rightarrow; Marketplace &rightarrow; Rainbow CSV Extension") extension in [Visual Studio Code](https://code.visualstudio.com/ "Visual Studio Code")).
+Then, you can set your text editor to interpret the data as CSV file, possibly syntax-highlighting the columns with the given header or aligning the columns (as done by the [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv "Visual Studio Code &rightarrow; Marketplace &rightarrow; Rainbow CSV Extension") extension in [Visual Studio Code](https://code.visualstudio.com/ "Visual Studio Code")).
 Since the argparser strips leading and trailing whitespace off the fields, you can save the file with this alignment:

 ```console
 $ cat arguments.csv